Evander Berry Wall: Parisian grandeur

 Whether in Paris, Deauville, Biarritz, or Aix-les-Bains, Wall and his wife were famous members of the European social elite.
 Their social circle included the Duchess of Windsor, the Grand Duke Dimitri of Russia, the Aga Khan, and ex-king Nicholas of Montenegro (whom Wall called a "magnificent old darling").

-They lived in a suite in the Hotel Meurice, with a consecutive string of chow dogs named Chi-Chi or Toi-Toi.
+They lived in a suite in the Hotel Meurice, with a consecutive string of Chow Chow dogs named Chi-Chi or Toi-Toi.
 This was located conveniently near the bespoke shirtmaker Charvet, where Wall had his signature "spread eagle" collar shirts and cravats custom-made for himself and his dog.
 Wall always dined at the Ritz with his dog, whose collars and ties were made by Charvet in the same style and fabric as his master's.

 During World War I, the Walls stayed in France and put all their social connections to use.
 For their fundraising efforts on behalf of wounded servicemen, each of the Walls was awarded the French Legion of Honour medal.

 Wall wrote his memoirs in his late seventies, and they were published after his death in 1940; his wife had died in 1936.
 In Neither Pest Nor Puritan, Wall ascribed his longevity to the fact he never saw physicians and always drank champagne instead of water, claiming that "There are more old drunkards than there are old doctors."
 He noted that, "I keep reminding myself as I draw nearer my last great duty, the obligation upon me to thank the God I believe in for the gift of life."

 When he died, he left only $12,608, having "squandered nearly every cent on pleasure."